-Interested in helping to reduce animal abuse and human violence?
-Here are some good ways to get started!
+Are you interested in helping to reduce animal abuse and human violence?
+Here are some great ways to get started!

 1. Report Abuse: Take all forms of family violence — including animal cruelty — seriously.
 They are all crimes themselves and a red flag for other violence—past, present or future.
 If you’re concerned, report it, and let a professional agency determine what the next step should be:

 Suspect child abuse?

 Call the ChildHelp USA National Child Abuse Hotline:

 Visit the National Council on Child Abuse and Family Violence for a directory of State Child Abuse Reporting Hotlines.